nayowl/PyBer_Analysis/README.md

 ## 4 Summary

-The following are three business recommendations for each city typeB based on the summary data frame of ride data for each city type and total fare chart:
+The following are three business recommendations for each city type based on the summary data frame of ride data for each city type and total fare chart:

 •	Urban